hnvy/day-ploy/README.md

 - [ ] Create timer
 - [ ] Create GUI (perhaps use [Gooey](https://github.com/chriskiehl/Gooey) as it is quick and easy)
   - [ ] Or perhaps create a TUI using something like [asciimatics](https://github.com/peterbrittain/asciimatics) (I like this one a lot)
-- [ ] Add Fixed feature (I need to first figure out the maths behind it)
+- [ ] Add Fixed feature (I need to first figure out the maths behind it).
+Or maybe we should make this app different to the original (in the sense that it will not have a fixed feature.
+We'll see)
 - [ ] Add ability to make the name of the text file change according to the (chosen) date.
 But this can be done later: "data.txt" should do for now.
-- [ ] Add ability to move activities up and down

 ## Done
+- [X] Add ability to move activities up and down
 - [X] Feature that tells the user the time at which the day ends
 - [X] Make the program remember the number of daily working hours.
 This is added to `time.txt`
 - [X] File validation